sumatriptan (Transdermal route)Pronunciation

 Tell your doctor if you have ever had any unusual or allergic reaction to sumatriptan or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of sumatriptan transdermal in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of sumatriptan skin patch in the pediatric population.
 Safety and efficacy have not been established.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|